Beurling-Fourier Algebras and Complexification: Some remarks and open questions

-In this section, we list some questions that were raised while trying to develop the above theory.
-The most pressing question is of course whether we can extend the point spectrum correspondence to general locally compact groups:
+In this section, we list open questions and make some remarks.
+The most pressing question that we left unanswered is of course whether we can extend the point spectrum correspondence to general locally compact groups.
+Namely,